Registration of the asylum application

 If the asylum application is made before an authority different than the SAR, then status determination procedures cannot legally start until the asylum seeker is transferred from the border / detention centre and accommodated in any of the SAR’s premises for registration to lodge the claim in person.[4]
 Under the law, this personal registration is to be implemented in any of the territorial units (see Types of Accommodation) of the SAR and within 3 working days after the making of the asylum application.
 Exceptions to this deadline are allowed only in cases where the asylum application is lodged before a different government authority or institution, in which case the deadline is set at 6 working days.[5]

-Another improvement with respect to registration of asylum seekers in 2022 related to registrations and status determinations carried out – in violation of the law – by SAR in MOI immigration detention centres.
-Under existing legal provisions,[12] while SAR can in fact detain asylum seekers pending the asylum procedure, it has the power to do so solely in closed SAR reception centres.
-Since 2015.
-SAR began to carry out registrations and asylum procedures in MOI immigration detention centres instead.
-In 2022, SAR almost entirely discontinued this unlawful practice, carrying out only 1 registration and 1 procedure in a MOI immigration detention centre.[13]
+Another improvement registered in 2022 and maintained in 2023 relates to registrations and status determinations carried out – in violation of the law – by SAR in MOI immigration detention centres.
+Under existing legal provisions,[12] while SAR can in fact detain asylum seekers pending the asylum procedure, it has the power to do so only in closed SAR reception centres.
+Since 2015, SAR began to carry out registrations and asylum procedures in MOI immigration detention centres instead.
+In 2023, SAR reduced to a minimum this unlawful practice, carrying out only 1 procedure in a MOI immigration detention centre in Lyubimets.[13]

 At the end of the process, the asylum seeker receives a registration card (регистрационна карта) in paper format.
 It should be noted, however, that the registration card is not issued to subsequent applicants.[14]